MALWARE PREVENTION & RECOVERY

 Bureau of Technology Services Responsibilities

-• Implement technologies as funding is available and establish policies and procedures that limit the methods of connections for networked devices (laptops, portable computing devices, etc) that do not meet minimum security standards and specifications.
+- Implement technologies and establish policies and procedures that limit the methods of connections for networked devices (portable computing devices, etc.) that do not meet minimum security standards and specifications.

 Bureau & User Responsibilities

-• Do not open email file attachments from an unknown or untrustworthy source or from known sources when the messages appear suspicious in nature.
+- Do not open email file attachments from an unknown source or from known sources when the messages appear suspicious in nature.

-• Attach all City computing systems to the City network at least weekly to ensure current malware signature updates.
+- Attach all City virtual or physical computing systems to the City network at least weekly to ensure current malware signature updates.

-• As noted in BHR Administrative Rule Section 4.08, do not download and/or install software on City computers without prior BTS approval.
+- As noted in BHR Administrative Rule Section 4.08, do not download and/or install software on City devices without prior BTS approval.

-• Do not connect any non-BTS supported computer or network device to the City network without prior BTS validation and authorization.
+- Do not connect any non-BTS supported device to the City network without prior BTS validation and authorization.

 With assistance from the Bureau of Technology Services, Bureau and Office managers shall ensure that employees are provided with information on safe practices for malware protection and that these safe practices are observed at all times.

-As per BHR Administrative Rules Section 4.08, City employees are reminded of the expectation to observe safe practices regarding the use of computers to minimize malware risks.
+As per BHR Administrative Rules Section 4.08, City employees are reminded of the expectation to observe safe practices regarding the use of devices to minimize malware risks.